What do you do if you don't actually like Valentine's Day? Mark Finch has a music selection to help you get through the night...

 Nah, they probably would have shuddered in disgust, burnt it and then washed their hands in bleach anyway.

-Don’t let those 80’s films fool you, this is not a sexy song.
-If anything, I’d probably go with it being an ANTI-sexy song.
+Don’t let those 80’s films fool you, this is not a sexy song (although it is an entertaining one).

 Type O Negative - "Unsuccessfully Coping With The Natural Beauty Of Infidelity"

 “I know you’re fucking someone else!” shouts Peter Steele (RIP).
 Did you know?
 Is that how it ended?
 Or are you looking at your partner right now, wondering?
 Perhaps you’ve not yet had the opportunity to be cheated on.
 Well that’s just sad.

 GYÖRGY LIGETI - “Requiem For Soprano, Two Mixed Choirs & Orchestra”

 If your resolve is unusually steadfast and blood has started to stream towards your pink parts then this should kill the flow dead.
 If you’re not sure what music this is then cast your minds back to the film 2001: A Space Odyssey.
 Remember that weird music - sounding like someone slowly electrocuting a Welsh choir - that played when the apes saw the monolith for the first time, and when the astronauts on the moon approached the monolith, and when Dave went through the stargate and things got trippy as balls?
 Yeah, that music.
 Unless you or your significant other has a fetish for black blocks or travelling through wormholes this should pretty much end the night.
 Except there’s one last song to go…